JellePiepenbrock/JellePiepenbrock.github.io/_posts/2020-04-02-searching-for-neural-networks-with-low-kolmogorov-complexity.md

 <img alt="Program Animation" src="{{ '/assets/images/levin-search-1/count/animation_1_0_2_0.gif' | relative_url }}" width="400px" />

 In this part, we spotlight the paper and give an introduction to algorithmic complexity theory.
 The [code](https://github.com/sbrugman/levin-program-search) used to reproduce the paper is available on GitHub.
-This blog post was produced in collaboration with [Simon Brugman](https://simonbrugman.nl/).
+This blog post was produced in collaboration with Simon Brugman, whose blog can be found [here](https://simonbrugman.nl/).
+Both blogs contain the same version of this post.

 <!--more-->